AnhNguyen227/ChessAICommentary/README.md

 # ♟️ CAIC — Chess with Live AI Commentary

 A real-time chess platform where players compete in unrated games against each other or Stockfish, with live position evaluation and AI-powered commentary.
-Built with the MERN stack, Socket.io, and the Claude API.
+Built with the MERN stack, Socket.io, and the Google Gemini API.

-> **Status:** 🚧 In active development
+> **Status:** In active development

 ---

 ## Features

 - **Play vs a Friend or Stockfish** — Create a room, share the link, and play.
 No account needed.
-- **Live Eval Bar** — Stockfish evaluates the position after every move in real time.
+- **Live Eval Bar** — Stockfish (depth 15) evaluates the position after every move in real time.
-- **AI Commentary** — Claude generates contextual commentary on significant moments (blunders, brilliant moves, checkmate, and more) in a customizable voice/style.
+- **AI Commentary** — Gemini 2.5 Flash generates contextual 1-2 sentence commentary on significant moments (blunders, brilliant moves, eval shifts, checkmate, and more) in a customizable voice/style.
 - **Google OAuth** — Optional sign-in to unlock match history and a persistent profile.
 - **Chess.com Integration** — Link your Chess.com account to display your ELO as a profile badge.
 - **Match History & Analytics** — Win rate by color and time control across all your games.
-- **Multiple Time Controls** — Blitz (3min, 3+2, 5min) and Rapid (10min, 15+10, 30min).
+- **Multiple Time Controls** — Blitz (3 min, 3+2, 5 min) and Rapid (10 min, 15+10, 30 min).

 ---